The Keys: National Key Deer Refuge

 They are the smallest race of deer in North America.
 During the last ice age, when Florida’s land mass was larger than now, normal-sized deer traipsed south as far as they could.
 The ice age ended, and the seas came up, and deer eventually ended up isolated on the string of islands we now call the Keys.
 Over thousands of years they made do by consuming stunted vegetation and mostly rainwater.
 Being smaller in an unforgiving habitat was an evolutionary advantage.

-In the 1950s of my youth, Key Deer were almost beyond rare, an endangered species truly on the edge of extinction, their population down to two dozen animals.
+In the 1950s, Key Deer were almost beyond rare, an endangered species truly on the edge of extinction, their population down to two dozen animals.

 “What was that?’’ my dad would ask as we drove a Big Pine backroad after dark on the way to the Old Wooden Bridge.
 “Was that a deer?”